 Small Bus, Big Dreams

 Each column featured a photo of me and The Bus at the location I was doing the interviews that month.
 Looking back, one of the most delightful aspects of the whole experience was seeing people light up when I’d ask to interview and photograph them for the magazine.
-But after doing the column for 18 years straight I decided to take a break, and for the last five years I’ve been on a hiatus.
-During this time, I’ve enjoyed working on numerous projects in collaboration with Men’s File Magazine (a UK based men’s heritage-style magazine), along with creating content in partnership with many extraordinary brands and artists.

-The Bus (or Busie, as my nine-year-old-son and I now affectionately refer to our venerable vehicle) has served us well.
+The Bus (or Busie, as my twelve-year-old-son and I now affectionately refer to our venerable vehicle) has served us well.
 It still puts a smile on my face each time I get behind the wheel and head out for a new adventure, whether in search of waves along the Southern California coast, a road-less-traveled-by through the Sonoran desert, or a pristine campsite somewhere in the High Sierra.

-My hope is to imbue this initial collection of limited edition fine art prints, premium tees, and home + travel goods with the spirit of freedom and joy, adventure and whimsy that The Bus represents.
+My hope is to imbue this collection of limited edition fine art prints with the spirit of freedom and joy, adventure and whimsy that The Bus represents.